How Families Can Prevent and Plan For Fires During Covid-19

 Common Fire Safety Hazards and How to Prevent Them

 Your first step in becoming fire-savvy is to look around your house with a keen eye, identifying items and situations that could cause a fire under the wrong conditions.
-Here are some of the top hazards to be aware of:
+Here are evidence‑based hazards and how to lower the risk, including newer concerns like lithium‑ion batteries in devices and micromobility products (CPSC):

 Cooking